Internet Marketing Best Practices & eCRM

 As we encouraged at the beginning of this page; hopefully a creative brief was guiding your site building activities.
 In that brief, you would have identified your target audience.
 Now that you have completed the site, write down two or three explicit goals that you had for your site.

 Then document assumptions about two to three of your most important target users.
 Give them names, ages, jobs, and locations to help make them come alive.
 Include their level of web expertise and how much they know about your product and/or service.
 Then write descriptions of goals you believe they have - writing to a realistic level of specificity, e.g. "Jane wants to book a room in a hotel near the Las Vegas strip that has wireless internet access and a large 24-hour gym in it."
-Next, try to accomplish those goals.
-Sit down at your site and attempt to buy the right product, find the essential information - whatever goal that your user would set out to accomplish.

 How well did the site deliver on the user's expected experience?
 Too often marketers do not put themselves in their customer's shoes nor put themselves through the user's experience.
 Passing the "Monkey Test" (is it so simple that a monkey can do it?) is a criterion for good CRM.